borkdude/blog/posts/better-clojure-highlighting.md

 The above snippet is still highlighted with Highlight.js, but `<code class="clojure">...</code>` is highlighted with clojure-mode.

-To show off the highlighting, here is the CLJS code for the highlighter:
+To show off the highlighting, here is the CLJS code for the highlighter, which I ported to JS later on.

 ``` clojure
 (ns clojure-highlighter.main